jmacnut/HWT_WorkshopMaterials/README2.md

 ### Online Resouce
 We have two options for you today.
 We will walk through the process during our session today.

-**Please make sure you are part of our [HaWT Slack Workspace](https://hawaiiwomenintech.herokuapp.com/)** , so you can participate in our active discussion during our session.
-We also have other members ready to help out and answer any questions!
+**Are you on our HaWT Slack workspace?** If not, join us and participate in our active discussions during our session.
+[HaWT Slack Workspace](https://hawaiiwomenintech.herokuapp.com/)

 * mybinder.org allows you to create a "virtual computer"   (no need to create an account)
   - go to [https://mybinder.org/](https://mybinder.org/)